NolimitDougie/Independent-Study/Chest X-ray Docs/NihXrayDataEDA.md

 ### Class Imbalance

-To address the class imbalance in the dataset, I utilized a weighted Binary Cross Entropy (BCE) loss function.
-This method assigns individual weights to each class based on its sample frequency, emphasizing rarer classes with higher positive weights and assigning lower weights to more common classes.
-By incorporating this approach during model training as nn.BCEWithLogitsLoss(pos_weight=pos_wt).to(mps_device), the neural network gained insights into the significance of correctly classifying underrepresented examples.
-This ensured the model's focus on minority classes, ultimately improving its ability to handle the class imbalance problem effectively.
-The goal was to create a more accurate and robust model that could deliver reliable predictions across all classes in the dataset, leading to improved overall performance.
+ To handle this issue, the code calculates the number of positive and negative labels for each class and then computes a positive weight for each class based on the ratio of negative to positive labels.
+This positive weight is then used in the loss function to give more importance to underrepresented positive classes during model training, effectively tackling data imbalance and improving the model's performance.

 | Classes            | Training Data Frame Distribution | Test Data Frame Distribution |
 |--------------------|----------------------------------|------------------------------|